-With humility, we do not think of ourselves as better than anyone else, central to Christian faith is the understanding that true righteousness is impossible for us to attain if it weren’t for the free gift given to us by Jesus.
+With humility we do not think of ourselves as better than anyone else, central to Christian faith is the understanding that true righteousness is impossible for us to attain if it weren’t for the free gift given to us by Jesus.
 On the cross Jesus exchanged our sin for his perfect sinless righteous life.
-As a church we want to be confident in our new identity as those who are viewed as righteous by God whilst recognising we are still growing into all that God has made us to be.
+As a church we want to be confident in our new identity as those who are viewed as righteous by God whilst recognizing we are still growing into all that God has made us to be.

 The third of the core values at the heart of Three Rivers Church is courage.

 ‘Be strong and courageous.
 Do not be afraid; do not be discouraged, for the LORD your God will be with you wherever you go.’
 (Joshua 1:9)